qoherent/spectrogram-segmentation/README.md

 Qoherent's mission to drive the creation of intelligent radio technology requires a combination of open-source and proprietary tools.
-This example, which leverages open-source tools and machine learning frameworks to train on synthetic radio data generated using MATLAB's powerful 5G and LTE Toolboxes, showcases our commitment to interoperability and our tool-agnostic approach to innovation.
+This example, which leverages open-source tools and machine learning frameworks to train on synthetic radio data generated using MATLAB's powerful 5G and LTE toolboxes, showcases our commitment to interoperability and our tool-agnostic approach to innovation.

 Classification results are comparable to those achieved by MathWorks' custom network, albeit with more learnables.